tosterius/tosterius/_notes/ml_random_forest.md

 Since we know how to estimate the accuracy of Random Forest we can use this knowledge to find the optimal parameter $$m$$.
 (Just by comparing the accuracies of different RFs created using different $$m$$ values)

-#### Missing data
+#### Missing data in the training dataset
 Probably the easiest way to fill in a table with missing data is to use median, mean or mode's values of the feature.
 It is a good initial guess.
 RF allows us to refine that initial guess until it is a good guess.
 To do this we first determine which samples are similar to the one with missing data.
 So here we go.

-- First we need to fill in our data table with initial guesses
+1. First we need to fill in our data table with initial guesses
-- We repeatedly the folloeing:
+2. We repeatedly do the following until the missing values converge:
    1. Build a Random Forest
    2. Run all of the data
-  3. Fill in Proximity Matrix
+   3. Fill in Proximity Matrix.
+Proximity Matrix is a $$M \times M$$ matrix $$P$$ with a row and a column for each sample.
+   Each cell contains a similarity measure: there is a similarity between two samples if running them down a tree ends up in the same node.
+   If $$i$$-th and $$j$$-th samples are similar $$P[i,j]$$ is incremented.
+Finally we divide each proximity value by the total number of trees in RF.
+   4. Recalculate the missing values using proximity matrix (as a weighted average, or weighted frequency)

+#### Missing data in the dataset that we want to categorize
+TODO

 #### Variable importance
 TODO